mp3il/bluesnap-ios/README.md

 In the BlueSnap iOS SDK project, the `Model` group contains the data structures used throughout.

 ### BSToken (in BSToken.swift)
 `BSToken` is the simplest one.
-It contains the token you received from BlueSnap and a boolean to indicate production or sandbox.
+It contains the token you received from BlueSnap, so that the SDK can call BlueSnap API with it.

     public class BSToken {
         internal var tokenStr: String! = ""
         internal var serverUrl: String! = ""
-        public init(tokenStr : String!, isProduction : Bool) {
+        public init(tokenStr : String!) {
             self.tokenStr = tokenStr
             self.serverUrl = isProduction ?
 BSApiManager.BS_PRODUCTION_DOMAIN : BSApiManager.BS_SANDBOX_DOMAIN
-        }
-        public init(tokenStr : String!, serverUrl : String!) {
-            self.tokenStr = tokenStr
-            self.serverUrl = serverUrl
         }
         public func getTokenStr() -> String! {
             return self.tokenStr